avielmenter/eventfeeler/api/search/README.md

 - `nearLong`: retrieve events near this Longitude
 - `distance`: retrieve events within this distance (in meters) of the specified location
 - `categories`: retrieve events belong to the specified comma-separated list of categories
+- `classes`: if left blank or set to false, classes will not be included in the results

 \* - required parameter.
 If the `since` and `until` parameters are not specified, then the `name` parameter must be present.